kaikaewkmitl/3d-projection-engine/README.md

 #### Graphic Library

-We implemented a simple terminal graphic library to display the projected 3D illusion onto the terminal.
-This graphic library is cross platform (tested on Mac's terminal and Windows' command prompt) as long as your terminal has support for unicode.
-This means the project is built using only C++ standard library with no other external dependencies.
+We will implement a simple terminal graphic library to display the projected 3D illusion onto the terminal.
+This graphic library is cross platform (will be tested on Mac's terminal and Windows' command prompt) as long as the terminal has support for unicode.
+The library will be included in this repo, meaning the 3D image projection can be displayed without the need of having to rely on any external graphic library.

 ## Documentation:
 * **ENGINE Example of a 2D Plane Window Application.**